What Is Early-Onset Alzheimer’s? (video/podcast)

 While the exact cause of Alzheimer’s is unknown, researchers have found that proteins in the brain called amyloid and tau cause changes known as plaques and tangles, respectively, within brain tissues.
 While everyone has plaques and tangles, Alzheimer’s patients have many more, which ultimately disrupts the brain’s ability to function properly.

 One of the greatest risk factors for early-onset Alzheimer’s is genetics.
 If your parents or grandparents had it, your risk will be higher.
-However, genetics accounts for only a small percentage of cases; environmental factors and lifestyle play larger roles.
+However, genetics account for only a small percentage of cases; environmental factors and lifestyle play larger roles.

 What are the symptoms of early onset Alzheimer’s?